 This plan calls for one payment for each semester.
-The payment for fall semester is due on August 1st, and for spring semester on January 2nd.
+The payment for the fall semester is due on August 1st, and for the spring semester on January 2nd.

 Monthly Budget Plan

 Semester charges are divided equally into 4 monthly payments.
-The first payment for fall semester is due on August 1st and for spring semester on January 2nd.
+The first payment for the fall semester is due on August 1st and for the spring semester on January 2nd.

 For more information about payment plans, contact the Marietta College Business Office at 1.800.274.4619.